openaps/docs/docs/docs/walkthrough/phase-0/hardware/raspberry-pi.md

     * Raspberry Pi 2 Model B ("RPi2") with a Low-profile USB WiFi adapter (see "Raspberry Pi 2" section below)
     * Raspberry Pi 3 Model B (“RPi3”) with built in WiFi
+* A Carelink USB or alternative radio stick
 * An 8 GB (or greater) micro SD card
 * <b>Additional Supplies</b>
     * Micro SD card to regular SD card converter \[optional, but recommended so